 To build the tests, you will need the scons build system.
 The tests should be runnable on most platforms.
 Windows and Linux builds are regularly tested.
 The tests also support embedded targets: STM32 (ARM Cortex-M) and AVR builds are regularly tested.

-In addition to the build system, you will also need a working Google Protocol Buffers protoc
+In addition to the build system, you will also need a working Google

-compiler, and the Python bindings for Protocol Buffers.
+compiler, and the Python bindings

 Easiest way to install dependencies is to use the Python package manager pip, which works on all platforms supported by Python:

-pip3 install scons protobuf grpcio-tools
+-tools pip3 install scons protobuf grpcio